yi581/ibnk_document/blog/2025-11-20-test-launch.md

 ## We Want Your Feedback

 As a test version, we're eager to hear from you!
-Your feedback is invaluable in helping us refine and improve IBNK Protocol.
+Your feedback is invaluable in helping us refine and improve iBnk.
 Please share your thoughts, report bugs, or suggest features through:

 - **GitHub Issues**: [github.com/your-org/ibnk-protocol](https://github.com/your-org/ibnk-protocol)
 - **Discord Community**: [discord.gg/your-server](https://discord.gg/your-server)